Pb-22/json2csv.py/README.md

 - **Dynamic Key Selection**: Automatically extracts keys from the JSON data and prompts the user to select which keys to include in the CSV.
 - **HTML Character Escaping**: Optionally escape characters that may be interpreted as HTML to ensure data integrity.
-- **Progress Tracking**: Utilizes

-tqdm

- to display a progress bar while converting JSON to CSV.
+- **Progress Tracking**: displays a progress bar while converting JSON to CSV.
 - **Flexible Input Handling**: Supports both JSON arrays and JSON objects containing a `data` key.

 ## Usage